Matthewenderle/Embroidery-Thread-Palette-Converter/README.md

 * Pull data from over 35k threads instantly
 * Generate Adobe Swatch Exchange files containing colors with the thread spool label right on the swatch
+* CorelDraw support has been added

 ## 🐾 Examples

-### Animate logos into GIFs
+### Loading a Swatch Library into Adobe Illustrator

 ![loading-file](https://i.imgur.com/3fMWKZY.gif)

 ## Download premade Swatch Files

-You can find all the latest swatch files in the [*swatches folder*](https://github.com/Matthewenderle/ThreadChart-to-Adobe-Swatch/tree/main/swatches) above.
+You can find all the latest swatch files in the [*swatches*](https://github.com/Matthewenderle/ThreadChart-to-Adobe-Swatch/tree/main/swatches) folder above.
 Check out the date next to the files there to see the last time it was updated.

 Please be aware that Adobe *.ase* files are not openable in a text editing program.
 They are binary files that can only be ran in Adobe products.

-*CorelDraw files coming soon*.
+*CorelDraw files are available under [*corel-swatches*](https://github.com/Matthewenderle/ThreadChart-to-Adobe-Swatch/tree/main/corel-swatches) folder*.

 ## Want to run it yourself?